 Let me focus on the lowly t-test and also a simple two-way ANOVA (comparing two groups and time [repeated measurements]).

 A second assumption is that the data are normally distributed.
 One unusual thing about the ‘real’ world is that data are often normally distributed.
 Height, IQ and many, many other parameters are normal (or Gaussian).
 [Note: William Gossett, aka ‘Student’, was the inventor of the t-test.
 Interesting side note, he worked for Guinness and developed the t-distribution to monitor stout production.
-However, Guinness didn’t approve of any publications, hence the pseudonym, ‘Student’. ] In general, if a variable is affected by many, many different factors, it will be normally distributed.
+However, Guinness didn’t approve of any publications, hence the pseudonym, ‘Student’.
+This will not be on any test.
+Unless you become a statistician.
+In which case it is mandatory you know it.]
+In general, if a variable is affected by many, many different factors, it will be normally distributed.
 [I’ll explain the reason for this shortly.]
 We even have tests to determine if the data are normal.
 Unfortunately, almost all variables have a slight departure from normality.
 As implied in my previous blogs, if we have a large enough sample, then any statistical test will reject the null hypothesis (e.g., the data will never be normally distributed if the sample size is large enough).

 One cause of non-normality is outliers, or extreme values.
 The best way to see them is to plot the data.
 Two quick approaches are the stem and leaf and the box-plot.
 Outliers can change the means, they also very strongly influence variability and correlation.
 Many times outliers are transcription errors or bad assays and can be ignored/corrected.
 I also noticed that sometimes units get confused (e.g., one investigator using grams and the rest use micrograms).
 Other times, they can’t be ignored as they are valid extreme disease states.
 Transformations (see below) might be the best way to handle them.